Zion: Jewish–Roman wars

+Mourners of Zion

+Beginning in the ninth century, a group of Karaite Jews calling themselves the "Mourners of Zion" (Avelei Tziyon) moved to Jerusalem in an effort to hasten the redemption of Israel.
+Influenced by the leadership of Daniel al-Kumisi, who issued an epistle calling for a mass return to Zion, they advocated for a physical presence in the Land of Israel as a religious duty.
+Once in Jerusalem, they adopted ascetic practices and produced influential religious texts, including biblical commentaries and legal treatises that formed the basis of early Karaite thought.

+Medieval poetry: The Zionides

+During the Middle Ages, the longing for Zion found its most famous literary expression in the "Zionides" (Hebrew: Shirei Tziyon).
+Among these was the poem "Zion, do you not ask" (Tzion halo tish'ali), written by the 12th-century Sephardic Jewish poet and philosopher Judah Halevi, and incorporated into the kinnot of Tisha B'Av.
+Halevi embarked on his own pilgrimage to the Land of Israel in 1140.

 Zionism

 A World War I recruitment poster.
 The Daughter of Zion (representing the Hebrew people): "Your Old New Land must have you!
 Join the Jewish regiment."

-The term "Zionism", coined by Austrian Nathan Birnbaum, was derived from the German rendering of Tzion in his journal Selbstemanzipation ("self emancipation") in 1890.
-Zionism as a modern political movement started in 1897 and supported a "national home", and later a state, for the Jewish people in the Land of Israel.
-The Zionist movement declared the establishment of the State of Israel in 1948, following the United Nations Partition Plan for Palestine.
-Since then, and with varying ideologies, Zionists have focused on developing and protecting this state.
+Although modern "Zionism" emerged in nineteenth-century Europe, its name drew on the older Jewish religious and literary use of Zion as a term for Jerusalem, the Land of Israel, and restoration.
+The term "Zionism", coined by Austrian Jewish writer Nathan Birnbaum, was derived from the German rendering of Tzion in his journal Selbstemanzipation ("self emancipation") in 1890.

-The movement is controversial, with critics often characterizing it as a supremacist, colonialist, or racist ideology, and/or as a settler colonialist movement.
+Modern Zionist organization and activity developed in the 1880s; the First Zionist Congress, convened in Basel in 1897, marked a new stage in the movement's political organization.
+Zionism supported a "national home", and later a state, in the Land of Israel as an expression of Jewish self-determination.
+On May 14, 1948, David Ben-Gurion read aloud the declaration by which the members of the People's Council proclaimed the establishment of the State of Israel.

+Zionism is characterized by proponents as an indigenous national liberation movement.

 Islamic tradition

 Ṣahyūn (صهيون, Ṣihyawn) is the word for Zion in Arabic and Syriac.
 Drawing on biblical tradition, it is one of the names accorded to Jerusalem in Arabic and Islamic tradition.
 A valley called Wādī Sahyũn seemingly preserves the name and is located approximately one and three-quarter miles from the Old City's Jaffa Gate.

-For example, the reference to the "precious cornerstone" of the new Jerusalem in the Book of Isaiah 28:16 is identified in Islamic scholarship as the Black Stone of the Kaaba.
+For example, the reference to the"precious cornerstone" of the new Jerusalem in the Book of Isaiah 28:16 is identified in Islamic scholarship as the Black Stone of the Kaaba.
 This interpretation is said by ibn Qayyim al-Jawziyya (1292–1350) to have come from the People of the Book, though earlier Christian scholarship identifies the cornerstone with Jesus.